github/docs/content/github/getting-started-with-github/about-github-advanced-security.md

 - **{% data variables.product.prodname_secret_scanning_caps %}** - Detect secrets, for example keys and tokens, that have been checked into the repository.
 For more information, see "[About {% data variables.product.prodname_secret_scanning %}](/github/administering-a-repository/about-secret-scanning)."

 {% if currentVersion == "free-pro-team@latest" %}
 - **Dependency review** - Show the full impact of changes to dependencies and see details of any vulnerable versions before you merge a pull request.
-For more information, see "[Reviewing dependency changes in a pull request](/github/collaborating-with-issues-and-pull-requests/reviewing-dependency-changes-in-a-pull-request)."
+For more information, see "[About dependency review](/code-security/supply-chain-security/about-dependency-review)."
 {% endif %}

 For information about {% data variables.product.prodname_advanced_security %} features that are in development, see "[{% data variables.product.prodname_dotcom %} public roadmap](https://github.com/github/roadmap)."
 For an overview of all security features, see "[About securing your repository](/github/administering-a-repository/about-securing-your-repository#setting-up-your-repository-securely)."